Building AI-Ready Trust & Safety Teams

 You might not need four separate people, but need to ensure all four functions are covered.

-Monitoring metrics, updating prompts, evaluating new models, refreshing golden datasets, investigating edge cases– this work never stops.
+AI-based moderation, like a human moderation team, requires continuous attention.
+Monitoring metrics, updating prompts, evaluating new models, refreshing golden datasets, investigating edge cases — this work never stops.
 Industry best practices outline that even the most diligent AI systems require ongoing human oversight and adjustment.

 How to Develop These Skills